HomeBusinessData Privacy Compliance Strategies for Multinational Businesses

 Create a Strong Data Breach Response Plan

 Data breaches can still happen even if you do everything you can to protect yourself.
-Multinational companies need to know exactly what to do when things go wrong so they do not inflict too much harm.
+Multinational companies need to know exactly what to do when protocols go wrong so they do not inflict too much harm.
 A good plan for how to respond has:

 • Guidelines for conducting internal investigations